Join the TEAM

 Do I need my own dive equipment?

 Yes, volunteers will need to provide their own dive equipment.
-This means BCD, regulator, weights, mask, fins, snorkel, and (preferably) dive computer.
+This means BCD, regulator, weights, mask, fins, snorkel, wetsuit, gloves and dive computer.
 We will provide the tanks and tank fills.

 If you are diving between October and April we suggest a 3-5mm wetsuit.